- What is volume? Volume definition

 How to find the volume of a rectangle vs volume of a box

 You can't calculate a volume of a rectangle, a volume of a circle or a volume of a square, because they are 2-dimensional geometric figures.
 As such, a rectangle does not have a volume (but it does have an area).
-What you're probably looking for is the volume of a rectangular cuboid (or, in more common terms, you want to find the volume of a box), which is a 3-dimensional figure.
+What you're probably looking for is the volume of a rectangular cuboid (or, in more common terms, you want to find the volume of a box), which is a 3-dimensional object.

 To find the volume of a box, simply multiply length, width, and height - and you're good to go!
 For example, if a box is 5x7x2 cm, then the volume of a box is 70 cubic centimeters.
 For dimensions that are relatively small whole numbers, calculating volume by hand is easy.
 For larger or decimal valued numbers, the use of the volume calculator is very efficient.